microsoft/ComplianceCxE/docs/dag.md

 ---
 # Deployment Acceleration Guides

-The deployment acceleration guides (DAGs) are written and updated by the global Compliance CxE team and are a resource designed to help with the following:
+The deployment acceleration guides (DAGs) are written and updated continually by the global Compliance CxE team and are a resource designed to help with the following:

 * [**One Compliance Story**](/dag/dag-resources#one-compliance-story) covering how each solution complements each other
 * **Best Practices** based on the CxE team's experience with customer roadblocks